OA in Lithuania

 What is the current status and distribution of OA repositories nationally?

 The Electronic Academic Library of Lithuania (eLABa) is operating as the national OA repository of the Ministry of Education and Science and all academic institutions of Lithuania.
 The fundamentals of the eLABa were laid in the course of the project Lithuanian Academic Libraries Network (LABT).
 The eLABa stores about 29 thousand of objects, consists of 6 collections: books, journal articles, conference proceedings, doctoral thesis and dissertations, working papers, empirical data.
 The eLABa is a national repository based on Fedora and OAI-PMH.
-50 institutions in Lithuania (universities, colleges, institutes, research centres) created repositories on the base of eLABa:
+Some institutions created repositories on the base of eLABa:

 - Aleksandras Stulginskis University repository